jdyen/occupancy/README.md

-### occupancy is an R package for fitting occupancy-detection models with JAGS.
+### occupancy: an R package for fitting occupancy-detection models with JAGS.

 `occupancy` lets you write your model with a standard R mixed-model formula, and provides several methods for summarising, visualising, validating, and predicting from fitted models.